This section explains how Apps can be created, edited and deleted easily in cidaas administrator dashboard.

 All created apps are displayed here by default. cidaas provides a filter / option to select the app types (Single Page Application, Regular Web Application).

-This is where all the basic information about your application such as app name, app type, redirect URLs, allowed logout URLs, website, logo, company details, etc. are entered.
+This is where all the basic information about your application such as app name, app type, redirect URLs, allowed logout URLs, website, logo, company details, and more need to be entered.

-5. Enter App name, for example: Books - Angular, jQuery, react-js (your business name).
+4. Enter App name, for example: Books - Angular, jQuery, React-JS (your business name).

-9. Click on the hyperlink to Import scopes from scope groups, as in the below screen, for more information click Scope Groups.
+8. Click the hyperlink to Import scopes from scope groups, as in the below screen, for more information click Scope Groups.

-10 .
-Select hosted page group from the drop down.
-By default, cidaas provides Hosted Pages.
+9. Select hosted page group from the dropdown.
+By default, cidaas provides these Hosted Pages.

-11 .
-Enter the redirect URL: The URL of the landing page.
-Once the user is successfully authenticated, and redirected to this URL.
+10. Enter the redirect URL: The URL of the landing page.
+Once the user is successfully authenticated, they are redirected to this URL.
 User can specify multiple valid URLs here, separated by whitespace (typically to handle different environments such as QA or testing).

-13. Company Name: Enter details here to store the company name which is to be displayed while using this app.
+12. Company Name: Enter the company name which is displayed on the app.

-14. Company Address: Enter company address that is to be displayed while using this app.
+13. Company Address: Enter the company address that is to be displayed while using this app.

-16. Terms and Conditions URL: This link will be rendered automatically in login/registration pages, if the Terms URL is configured.
+15. Terms and Conditions URL: This link will be rendered automatically on the login/registration pages if the Terms URL is configured.

 In addition to above, cidaas allows you to configure few options for OAuth, Token payloads, social login providers.